Nesjesramrey/Modulo_Javascript_Kodemia/readme.md

-# Kodemia - Functions - Sesion 06
+# Kodemia - Ciclos - Sesion 06

 This is a solution the exercises about sesion 6